edgelesssys/constellation/docs/docs/architecture/overview.md

 After this, the aTLS connection is closed and the Bootstrapper marks the node irrevocably as "initialized".
 This mechanism prevents a node from accidentally or maliciously joining different clusters.
 On all supported CVM platforms this is currently implemented by _extending_ TPM register 15 with the unique ID of the cluster (`clusterID`).
-More information can be found in the [Constellation documentation](https://docs.edgeless.systems/constellation/architecture/keys#cluster-identity).
+More information can be found in our [section about cluster identity](./security/keys.md#cluster-identity).

 For [launch digest-based attestation](#remote-attestation-of-nodes) on future CVM platforms, an alternative would be to extend `clusterID` to the so called RTMR registers of Intel TDX.
 TDX provides four RTMRs, which are automatically included in the `auxiliary data` part of a remote-attestation statement.